edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 to create the client library and wrap it round with some rudimentary python code to read the csv and add request headers.

-Parallel run is necessary when there is more than a single customer because they will not all move on the same date.
-Sunsetting occurs when all the customers has successfully migrated for a prolonged period, even though in reality we snapshot the state before their indefinite slumber as a precaution.
-This is our envoy story, hope you enjoyed it and learnt a thing or two.
+Parallel run is necessary for customers who has yet to move and also provide a fallback option for a period of time until all parties are happy.
+Sunsetting only occurs when all the customers has successfully migrated for a prolonged period, even though in reality we snapshot the state before their indefinite slumber as a precaution.

+This is the end of our envoy story, hope you enjoyed it and learnt a thing or two.

+[^1]: We use the word "customer" rather than "client" here to make a distinction because we have our own internal client making requests to the api.
-[^1]: Thinking that yaml would be easy was a grave mistake, configuring envoy turned out to be the most time&ndash;consuming part.
+[^2]: Thinking that yaml would be easy was a grave mistake, configuring envoy turned out to be the most time&ndash;consuming part.
 The lack of knowledge didn't help.